 9. Can you convert my files to e-books?

 10. Do I need to sign a contract with BookPrintOnDemand?

 No. Customers are required to agree to our terms and conditions in order to open an account, but there are no contractual obligations for an account.
 Publishers are free to print as little or as many books as they like and are free to print with other printers.

 We offer customers shipping options through UPS and the US Postal Service.
 Customers can choose the shipping option they prefer given the price and time to ship.
-Generally shipping in the US takes 2-3 days.
+Generally shipping in the US takes 2-4 business days.